Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Hawaii Stats and Trends

+- In Hawaii's 11 games this year, it has three wins against the spread.

-- The Rainbow Warriors have covered the spread twice this year when underdogs by 1.5 points or more (in seven chances).
+- The Rainbow Warriors have been underdogs by 2.5 points or more seven times this season and have covered the spread twice.

-- Hawaii has gone over the point total in 30% of its opportunities this season (three times in 10 games with a set point total).
+- Hawaii has eclipsed the over/under in 30% of its opportunities this year (three times in 10 games with a set point total).

-- When Hawaii scores more than 23.7 points, it is 2-3 against the spread and 4-2 overall.
+- When Hawaii puts up more than 23.7 points, it is 2-3 against the spread and 4-2 overall.

 - Hawaii is 2-4 against the spread and 3-4 overall when the team amasses more than 348.3 yards.